 - Main work to help spent fuel removal at Unit 1 - From April 2021, work to assemble a temporary gantry and others has been underway in a yard outside the site as part of efforts to install a large cover.
-The ground assembly was completed for the temporary gantry and lower structure, approx. 83%, for the upper structure and approx. 7%, for the box ring. - A work yard was prepared around the Reactor Building and preliminary work to install a large cover started from August 2021.

-- A temporary gantry is being installed from the portion where anchors and base plates near the top of the temporary gantry are installed.
-Installation was completed in March for the west, north and east sides. - Moreover, removal of "overflowing rubble" on the west, north and east sides was completed and anchor drilling for base plates including on the top stair is underway. - Main work to help spent fuel removal at Unit 2 - Inside the building, preliminary work for decontamination (part 2) has been underway since April 3, 2023.
+The ground assembly was completed for the temporary gantry and lower structure, approx. 83%, for the upper structure and approx. 7%, for the box ring. - A work yard was prepared around the Reactor Building and preliminary work to install a large cover started from August 2021. - A temporary gantry is being installed from the portion where anchors and base plates near the top of the temporary gantry were installed.
+Installation was completed in March for the north, west and east sides. - Moreover, removal of "overflowing rubble" on the north, west and east sides was completed and anchor drilling for base plates, including on the top stair, is underway. - Main work to help spent fuel removal at Unit 2 - Inside the building, preliminary work for decontamination (part 2) has been underway since April 3, 2023.
 From April 28, 203, suction decontamination started. - Outside the building, work to install the third level of the gantry for fuel removal started from May 13, 2023.
-Simultaneously, work to install the floor concrete receiver framework for the front room is underway. - Outside the site, ground assembly of the steel structure (in units) continues.
+Simultaneously, work to install the floor concrete receiver framework for the front room is underway. - Outside the site, ground assembly of the steel structure (in units) continues. - Status of on-site transportation of spent fuel from the common pool to the Temporary Cask Custody Area - To make space in the common pool to accommodate the Unit 6 spent fuel, work has been underway to load spent fuel having been stored in the common pool with the dry casks and transport them on site to the Temporary Cask Custody Area. - In FY2022, due to foreign substance adhering to fuel, the criteria were not met when the airtightness of the dry casks was checked.
+As countermeasures, procedures including cleaning each fuel assembly with water and replacing water inside the dry casks were added from April 2023. - As of June 29, transportation of seven of the 22 casks had been completed.